 The Harris Early Learning Center staff are contract, XcelHR employees, hired based upon their education and expertise within a supervised and managed environment.
 Center management, therefore, cannot be responsible or held liable if parents hire Center employees for privately arranged child care outside the scope of this contractual arrangement.
 Center staff is allowed to transport children enrolled in the Center to or from the Center only after parents have completed a liability release form.
-While parents may feel comfortable approaching their classroom teachers to babysit, it is highly recommended that your child's actual teachers not be asked to babysit as this often diminishes the student/teacher relationship that teachers work so hard to establish in the classroom.
+While parents may feel comfortable approaching their classroom teachers to babysit, it is highly recommended that teachers not be asked to babysit as this diminishes the student/teacher relationship that teachers work so hard to establish in the classroom.
+Thus, teachers are highly discouraged from caring for HELC children after hours.